Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Introduction

-In this paper, we close the gap between currently available LASSO-based approaches and the classical OLS-based GC inference by unifying these two approaches via introducing a new LASSO-based GC statistic that resembles the classical GC measure, and by leveraging the consistency properties of the LASSO to characterize the non-asymptotic properties of said GC statistic.
+In this paper, we {address the aforementioned disconnect} between the currently available LASSO-based approaches and the classical OLS-based GC inference by unifying these two approaches via introducing a new LASSO-based GC statistic that resembles the classical GC measure, and by leveraging the consistency properties of the LASSO to characterize the non-asymptotic properties of said GC statistic.
 In particular, we consider a canonical bivariate autoregressive (BVAR) process with correlated process noise.
 We then propose a likelihood-based {scaled} F-statistic as the relevant GC statistic, which we call the LGC statistic, and study its non-asymptotic properties under both the presence and absence of a GC influence.
-Our analysis reveals that the well-known sufficient conditions of the LASSO for stable BVAR estimation are also sufficient for accurate detection of the GC influences, if the strength of the causal effect satisfies additional mild conditions.
-Furthermore, by slightly weakening these sufficient conditions, we characterize the false positive error probability of a simple thresholding scheme for identification of GC influences.
+Our analysis reveals that the well-known sufficient conditions of the LASSO for stable BVAR estimation are also sufficient for accurate detection of the GC influences, if the strength of the GC effect satisfies additional conditions.
+We also show that the conditions on the strength of the GC effect pose a fundamental limit for GC identification using LGC.
+Furthermore, we characterize the false positive error probability and test power of a simple thresholding scheme for identification of GC influences and provide two methods to set the threshold in a data-driven fashion.

-We present simulation studies to compare the performance of the classical OLS-based and the proposed LGC-based approaches in detecting GC influences, in order to demonstrate the validity of our theoretical claims and to explore the key underlying trade-offs.
-We also present an application to experimentally-recorded neural data from general anesthesia to assess the causal role of the local field potential (LFP) on spiking activity.
-Our results based on LGC analysis corroborate existing hypotheses on the causal role of LFP in mediating local spiking activity, whereas these effects are concealed by the classical GC analysis due to significant over-fitting.
+{We present extensive simulation studies to compare the performance of the proposed LGC-based method with the classical OLS-based and two of the existing LASSO-based approaches in detecting GC influences.
+These studies demonstrate the validity of our theoretical claims, explore the key underlying trade-offs, and evaluate our contributions in the context of existing work.} We also present an application to experimentally-recorded neural data from general anesthesia to assess the GC influence of the local field potential (LFP) on spiking activity.
+Our results based on LGC analysis corroborate existing hypotheses on the GC influence of LFP in mediating local spiking activity, whereas these effects are concealed by the classical GC analysis due to significant over-fitting.

+In summary, our main contribution is to extend the theoretical results of the LASSO to the classical characterization of GC influences, to identify the key trade-offs in terms of sampling requirements and strength of the GC effects that result in {reliable} GC identification, to characterize the false positive error probability and test power of GC detection by thresholding LGC, and to provide data-driven methods to set the test threshold in practice.